 Parameter Description Configuration Method

 Enables or disables the DHCP VLAN discovery feature on the endpoint.

 DHCP Default: Enabled Web User Interface

-VLAN->Active Note : If you change this Web oser interrace

-parameter, the endpoint will

-reboot to make the change take
+VLAN->Active Note: If you change this parameter, the endpoint will reboot to make the change take effect.
+Web User Interface

-effect.

-Configures the DHCP option from

-which the endpoint obtains the VLAN settings.
+Option Configures the DHCP option from which the endpoint obtains the VLAN settings.

-You can configure at most five

-Option DHCP options and separate them Web User Interface
+You can configure at most five DHCP options and separate them by commas.
+Web User Interface

-by commas.

 Valid Values: 128-254

 Default: 132

 Note : If you change this

 parameter, the endpoint will